The following aspects are required for sending manuscripts:

 - The submitted manuscript is a file in Microsoft Word format (.docx).
-It must be unpublished, preferably written in Spanish, with an approximate length between 4,000 and 6,000 words (15-20 pages).
+It must be unpublished, preferably written in Spanish.

 - In case of acceptance of publication, the author will be required to export the RIS file of the bibliographic references.